nabijaczleweli/feembox/feembox.md

     Read the feed from the specified file instead of stdin

     If "-" use stdin, otherwise must exist and be a file

+  -v --verbose

+    Print what's happening to the standard output, if specified twice: print parse debugging information.

+  -t --transfrom <FROM:TO:HOW|FROM;TO;HOW>...

+    Define an alternative transformation invocation HOW
+    from the mime-type FROM to the mime-type TO.

+    If the post content type matches FROM, "/bin/sh -c HOW" ("cmd /C HOW" on NT) is executed, its standard input tied thereto, and standard output to the buffer for the new multipart/alternative part TO.

+    The separator between FROM, TO, and HOW is the platform's path list separator (i.e. ";" on NT and ":" elsewhere).

+    Can be specified multiple times, in which case each transformation is invoked once, in order, on the current set of parts.

 ## EXIT VALUES